However, GDPR fines are not intended to ruin your business or harm the economy or be the sole reason for GDPR

 - Data categories– the categories of personal data affected by the violation

-- Notification of the violation – whether (and to what extent) did the organization notified supervisory authority about the violation
+- Notification of the violation – whether (and to what extent) did the organization notify supervisory authority about the violation

 - History – if any corrective measures were previously issued against the organization regarding the same subject.

 - Codes of conduct – did the organization adhere to approved codes of conduct or approved certification mechanisms

 - Aggravating or mitigating factors – for example, if there were financial benefits gained or losses avoided from the violation

 Should you be worried about GDPR fines?

 Getting a GDPR fine can undermine the organization’s efforts to build relationships based on trust with its customers.

 Aside from the financial damages, it also affects brand value, investor appeal, business operations, and external relationships followed by bad publicity.

 However, Data Protection Authority will most likely use the GDPR fine as a last resort, which will in some cases be preceded by warnings or interventions.

 If the DPA investigation uncovers intentional infringement of the GDPR, if the violation is persistent over a longer period of time, or if the organization knowingly and repeatedly violates GDPR and puts individuals’ personal data at risk, this will all add to the final amount of fine.

-The DPA will also take into account, among other factors the size of the organization, and its turnover.
+The DPA will also take into account, among other factors the size of the organization, and the turnover.